opencv/opencv/modules/nonfree/doc/feature_detection.rst

     :param useProvidedKeypoints: Boolean flag.
 If it is true, the keypoint detector is not run.
 Instead, the provided vector of keypoints is used and the algorithm just computes their descriptors.

+.. note:: Python API provides three functions.
+First one finds keypoints only.
+Second function computes the descriptors based on the keypoints we provide.
+Third function detects the keypoints and computes their descriptors.
+If you want both keypoints and descriptors, directly use third function as ``kp, des = cv2.SIFT.detectAndCompute(image, None)``

 SURF
 ----